Leonard Fournette: Junior season

 Entering his junior season, Fournette was expected to contend for the Heisman Trophy, and was one of the preseason favorites to win the award.
 During a scrimmage game prior to the 2016 season, Fournette sustained a high ankle sprain, but was well enough to return for the season opener against Wisconsin at Lambeau Field.
 Late in the game against Wisconsin, he bruised the same ankle and missed the next week's game against Jacksonville State as a result.
-He re-injured it against SEC West rival Auburn on September 24 in a 101-yard rushing effort, causing him to miss the next two games.
+Fournette re-injured it against SEC West rival Auburn on September 24 in a 101-yard rushing effort, causing him to miss the next two games.
 On October 22, his first game back, Fournette rushed for 284 yards and three touchdowns against Ole Miss to set a new single-game school record for rushing yards.
 His school record was surpassed later in the season by Derrius Guice by one yard.
 With his ankle still not fully healed, Fournette was not expected to play against Florida on November 19, and did not suit up for pregame warm-ups.
-However, after a pregame scuffle between the teams in which Fournette shoved a Florida assistant coach, LSU head coach Ed Orgeron granted him permission to play.
+However, after a pregame scuffle between the teams in which Fournette shoved a Florida assistant coach, LSU head coach Ed Orgeron granted Fournette permission to play.
 Still visibly bothered by the injury, he managed only 40 yards on 12 carries and did not play in the fourth quarter.
-Due to the injury, he did not travel with the team to College Station to face Texas A&M in the final game of the regular season.
+Due to the injury, Fournette did not travel with the team to College Station to face Texas A&M in the final game of the regular season.
 He finished his junior season having carried 129 times for 843 yards and eight touchdowns in seven games.

-On December 5, 2016, Fournette announced his intention to enter the 2017 NFL Draft.
-To avoid injury, his coach told him to skip the 2016 Citrus Bowl, which LSU won over Louisville.
+On December 5, 2016, Fournette announced his intention to enter the 2017 NFL draft.
+To avoid injury, his coach told Fournette to skip the 2016 Citrus Bowl, which LSU won over Louisville.
 Fournette finished his college career having rushed for 3,830 yards, the fourth-most by a player in LSU history behind Charles Alexander, Dalton Hilliard, and Kevin Faulk.
 His 40 rushing touchdowns are tied for third most in school history with Alexander and behind Hilliard and Faulk.